- Archive Panic: Over 100 albums. Have fun. Really big fun.

 - And a lot of these are double albums which are long even by double album standards; Get Up with It exceeds two hours, a running time almost unheard of in the vinyl era.
 Then there's all the extra bonus tracks on the CD versions which further add to the amount of material waiting to be explored; for an extreme example, the CD reissue of Big Fun had about 50% more material than the vinyl version.

-Even if you say, "Okay, I'll just start out with the albums that got five-star reviews on AllMusic", good luck.
-Counting box sets and compilations, there are thirty-five of them as of May 28, 2013 (although some of these are just repackagings of previous releases).
+- Even if you say, "Okay, I'll just start out with the albums that got five-star reviews on AllMusic", good luck.
+Counting box sets and compilations, there are 35 as of May 28, 2013 (although some are just repackagings of previous releases).

-Vindicated by History: His funk-influenced 1972 album On the Corner was critically panned and a commercial failure upon its release.
-Now it's recognized as a huge influence in the development of hip-hop, electro and drum and bass, as well as being one of his best albums.
+- Vindicated by History: His funk-influenced 1972 album On the Corner was critically panned and a commercial failure upon its release.
+Now its recognized as a huge influence in the development of hip-hop, electronica, and drum and bass, as well as being one of his best albums.

-Taking a broader view, the fusion era in general as a whole could be seen as this; at the time Miles and Teo Macero's editing of performances on these records was very controversial and alienated jazz purists, but the albums are now usually recognised as masterpieces.
+- Taking a broader view, the fusion era in general; at the time Miles and Teo Macero's editing of performances on those records was very controversial and alienated jazz purists, but the albums are now usually recognized as masterpieces.

 YMMV / Miles Davis